 For one thing, intermittent fasting allows you to burn fat and lean down without feeling as though you’re on a diet, simply because it is harder to eat your usual amount of calories when you’re restricted to such a short time frame.

-More neurons means more learning capacity and more processing power in your mind’s supercomputer.
-Fasting also causes the brain to enter a state of autophagy, which means that it breaks down old cells and waste materials to be recycled into new hardware.
+More neurons mean more learning capacity and more processing power in your mind’s supercomputer.
+Fasting also causes the brain to enter a state of autophagy, which means that it breaks down old cells and wastes materials to be recycled into new hardware.

 As well, in the first week or so of fasting, subjects’ bodies adapted to their new diet by releasing massive amounts of epinephrine (adrenaline), norepinephrine, and dopamine into their systems.
 We’ve already seen norepinephrine and dopamine in both Modafinil and caffeine.
 See any link to NZT?